 For most of us, a declining memory is a normal consequence of growing old.
 But why?
 What’s happening in the brain that causes age-related memory decline, and is there anything we can do to slow this decline?

-Gathering evidence in recent years suggests that the brain’s ability to make new neurons in a region called the hippocampus – specifically in a sub-region called the dentate gyrus – is important for the acquisition of memories.
+Gathering evidence suggests that the brain’s ability to make new neurons in a region called the hippocampus—specifically in a sub-region called the dentate gyrus—is important for the acquisition of memories.
 This capacity for neurogenesis declines as we age, and the result is a decline in at least one kind of memory, studies show.
 But that’s not where the story ends.
 As neuroscientists develop a more complex understanding of how memory works and the impact of aging, they’re learning how exercise, an improved diet and staying mentally active may boost our ability to make new neurons where they’re needed to preserve and maintain memory.

-Three neuroscientists spoke recently about this emerging consensus and what they hope to learn in coming years about the changing landscape of memory as we age.
-The participants:
+Three neuroscientists talk about this emerging consensus and what they hope to learn in coming years about the changing landscape of memory as we age.

 - Fred "Rusty" Gage – Professor in the Laboratory of Genetics at the Salk Institute for Biological Studies and member of the executive committee of the Kavli Institute for Brain and Mind (KIBM) at the University of California, San Diego.